tjerkok/Rush_Hour/PROCESS.md

     * IDDFS (testboard6x6):
         * Archiving with dictionary, key = hash, value = depth. states: 3531. moves: 8.
         * Archiving with original set (losing most efficient solution, might not even find one). states: 741. moves: 10.

+### Kika
+We fixed the Iterative deepening depth search, we discussed our next steps and we had a meeting with Kiara and Quinten.
+I focused on researching the magix number of apply_priority for the priority search.
+Also I did some research on a possible extension for breadth first search.